📑 Table of Contents

 🎵 SM Town @ DDP (Dongdaemun)

-The original SM Town was in COEX, but it has since relocated to DDP (Dongdaemun Design Plaza).
-This is SM Entertainment's official fan experience space — merch shop, archive exhibition, and fan zone for SM artists including EXO, Red Velvet, NCT, and aespa.
+This is SM Entertainment's official fan experience space — merch shop, archive exhibition, and fan zone for SM artists.

 - Location: Inside DDP, Dongdaemun